YoannDupont/PALS/README.rst

 ------------

 `partition.py` wants to have a corpus split into parts.
-There are two ways to provides the parts that make up a corpus.
+There are two ways to provide the parts that make up a corpus.
 If you want some help on how the command works, you can provide the `--help` or `-h` option:

 .. code-block:: bash